-- A. Physical assault; - B. Direct or implied threats that submission to sexual advances will be a condition of employment, work status, promotion, grades, or letters of recommendation; - C. Direct propositions of a sexual nature; - Subtle pressure for sexual activity, an element of which may be conduct such as repeated and unwanted staring; - E. A pattern of conduct intended to discomfort or humiliate, or both, that includes one or more of the following: - (i) Comments of a sexual nature; or - (ii) Sexually explicit statements, questions, jokes, or anecdotes; - F. A pattern of conduct that would discomfort or humiliate, or both, a reasonable person at whom the conduct was directed that includes one or more of the following: - (i) Unnecessary touching, patting, hugging, or brushing against a person's body; - (ii) Remarks of a sexual nature about a person's clothing or body; or - (iii) Remarks about sexual activity or speculations about previous sexual experience. - (iv) The display in the work or educational arena of sexually suggestive objects or pictures.
+- A. Physical assault: - B. Direct or implied threats that submission to sexual advances will be a condition of employment, work status, promotion, grades, or letters of recommendation; they up to the up a recommendation; they up to the up to the - C. Direct propositions of a sexual nature; - D. Subtle pressure for sexual activity, an element of which may be conduct such as repeated and unwanted staring; - E. A pattern of conduct intended to discomfort or humiliate, or both, that includes one or more of the following: - (i) Comments of a sexual nature; or - (ii) Sexually explicit statements, questions, jokes, or anecdotes; - F. A pattern of conduct that would discomfort or humiliate, or both, a reasonable person at whom the conduct was directed that includes one or more of the following: - (i) Unnecessary touching, patting, hugging, or brushing against a person's body: - (ii) Remarks of a sexual nature about a person's clothing or body; or - (iii) Remarks about sexual activity or speculations about previous sexual experience.

+(iv) The display in the work or educational arena of sexually suggestive - objects or pictures.